4 Types of Sales Productivity Softwares Your Team Needs

 Why they're essential: They eliminate hours of manual research and prevent reps from wasting time on unqualified leads.

-• Master Boolean Search: Go beyond basic filters.
+• Pro Tip - Master Boolean Search: Go beyond basic filters.
 Use operators for precision targeting.
 Example: "VP of Marketing" AND (SaaS OR "Software as a Service") AND "Series B" NOT agency.

-• Focus on Signals: Pay attention to alerts like job changes, content shares, and company news.
+• Pro Tip - Focus on Signals: Pay close attention to alerts like job changes and content shares.
 These are warm entry points for conversation.

 • Pricing starts around $64.99-$99/month depending on the plan.